raspberrypilearning/editor-hello-world/en/step_3.md

 ### Tip

-The `f` character inside the print, lets you easily print variables along with strings of text.
+The `f` character inside the print lets you easily print variables along with strings of text.

 </div>